Berkeley-CS61B/website-fa23/materials/incompletes/index.md

 ## Requesting an incomplete

-To request an incomplete, please fill out this form by **Friday, December 8th (12/8) at 11:59pm**.
+To request an incomplete, please fill out [this form](https://forms.gle/R5RCQJAVSQobCMXdA) by **Friday, December 8th (12/8) at 11:59pm**.
 We will be processing incomplete requests on a rolling basis.

+{% include alert.html type="info"
+content="If you do not meet one of the requirements above, we will still review your request on a case-by-case basis."
+%}

 ## FAQ